AlessioBianchi/F1Stats/README.md

 `http://localhost:8080/`

-The application is now running.
+The application is now running! 🚀

 ## TROUBLESHOOTING